 Term Meaning CPI the all groups consumer price index published from time to time by the Australian Bureau of Statistics for Melbourne.
 If that index no longer exists or if the basis of calculating it changes, it means an index that the President of the Australian Property Institute (the State division) decides reflects changes in the cost of living in Victoria.
-CPI Review Date each 1 January, from the 1 January immediately after the date of the first Annual Payment until the Terms are terminated in accordance with clause 7. (a) Subject to clause 1(b) and 1(c), in consideration of the Owner's agreement to the Terms, the Developer must pay the amount calculated in accordance with clause 1(d) (Annual Payment) to the Owner: (1) within 20 business days of the commencement of construction of the Project; and (2) thereafter within 20 business days of each anniversary of the payment under (1) and until these Terms are terminated in accordance with clause 7. (b) The parties agree and acknowledge that the payment of the Annual Payment does not represent an admission of non-compliance, fault or liability by the Developer in respect of any amenity impacts to the Owner or the Land that may be alleged to have occurred as a result of, or in connection with, the Project.
+CPI Review Date each 1 January, from the 1 January immediately after the date of the first Annual Payment until the Terms are terminated in accordance with clause 7. (a) Subject to clause 1(b) and 1(c), in consideration of the Owner's agreement to the Terms, the Developer must pay the amount calculated in accordance with clause 1(d) (Annual Payment) to the Owner: (1) within 20 business days of the commencement of construction of the Project; and (2) thereafter within 20 business days of each anniversary of the payment under (1) and until these Terms are terminated in accordance with clause 7.
+Amenity impacts include: The parties agree and acknowledge that the payment of the Annual Payment does not represent an admission of non-compliance, fault or liability by the Developer in respect of any amenity impacts to the Owner or the Land that may be alleged to have occurred as a result of, or in connection with, the Project.
+The Developer has no obligation to pay the Annual Payment if the Project is not approved, does not proceed, after it permanently ceases to generate electricity, or if the Owner no longer owns and occupies the Land.
+The Annual Payment is: (1) \$3,000 if an inhabited dwelling on the Land is within 6 km of a wind turbine; (2) \$6,000 if an inhabited dwelling on the Land is within 3 km of a wind turbine; (3) \$9,000 if an inhabited dwelling on the Land is within 1.5 km of a wind turbine.
+The Annual Payment will be determined when the final design of the Project is completed by the Developer.
+The amount referred to in the attached letter is based on the preliminary design of the Project. (e) The Annual Payment will be adjusted effective from each CPI Review Date by the CPI change between the period from the previous CPI Review Date until the current CPI Review Date.